3 Types of Relationship Behaviors That Are Burning Red Flags

 We all get angry in relationships.
 We all get our feelings hurt and pout for a while.
 But most of us get over it within a reasonable amount of time.

-It could have been a disagreement over something small or something big.
-Either way, this kind of person doesn't offer the ability to hash things out in a reasonable, respectful manner.
+Whether it was a disagreement over something silly or more serious, certain people just aren't capable of talking rationally about things that upset them.
+This kind of person doesn't offer the ability to hash things out in a reasonable, respectful manner.

 While you may think that emotionally shutting down is much better than outright physical or verbal abuse this is, in fact, another form of mental terrorism at it's most insidious.